-Occupational therapists provide strengths-based, behaviourally-oriented and goal-directed services to improve mental health and wellbeing, and to help a person access personally relevant and valued roles in life.
-A unique contribution of OTs in the mental health space is a wholistic, person-centred approach focussed on supporting an individual to function and experience enhanced wellbeing through enabling their participation in the activities and environments of their daily life.
+Occupational therapists provide strengths-based, behavioural-oriented and goal-directed services to improve mental health and wellbeing, and help people access personally relevant and valued roles in life.
+OTs take a holistic, person-centred approach focussed on supporting an individual to function and experience enhanced wellbeing through participation in activities that are important to them.

 Relevant Submissions and Correspondence

 The future of occupational therapy and mental health in Australia

 The Thinking Ahead: Mental Health project was established to ensure OTA is supporting mental health occupational therapists effectively.

 Occupational therapists are a critical part of the Australian mental health workforce.
 Mental health interventions are at the core of occupational therapy practice and occupational therapists work across all areas of our mental health system.
 Whether working individually or as part of multidisciplinary teams, occupational therapists provide a unique lens and a toolkit of highly effective, profession-specific skills that help people with mental illness to achieve outcomes and engage in meaningful occupations.

 Despite this, the role of occupational therapists in mental health care remains poorly understood.
 Governments and other funders have at different times failed to include the profession when designing funding programs, and referrers too often preference the more dominant mental health professions.
 Occupational therapists may also experience barriers to utilising their unique skills and working to their full scope of practice in mental health settings.

 To address these issues, OTA commenced this major project to re-position the profession as a key part of the contemporary mental health system and to significantly expand OTA’s capacity to support and advocate for occupational therapists working in mental health.